Articles & Databases

 Most of these databases also offer help from support staff, via their Help button.

 The Fortuna Branch Library has a subscription to this genealogy database.
 Unlike the other resources on this page, it cannot be used online from home.
 The Ancestry subscription can be accessed only from the computers located at the Fortuna Branch Library.
 Call 707-725-3460.
+If you can't go to Fortuna, consider using Heritage Quest, above.

 California Digital Newspaper Collection